Check out these 100 chores to do around the house for kid and teen chore ideas. Also includes 100 chores to do around the house for money.

 72. Take out all spices from spice rank, wipe them each down, and wipe the shelves clean

-73. Clean off/dust off top of refrigerator
+73. Clean off/dust off the top of refrigerator

 74. Clean off/dust off top of kitchen cabinets